 The annual Budapest Spring Festival and Opera Ball attract visitors from around the world, offering a magical experience of music and elegance.

-Experiencing a live performance at the Hungarian State Opera is a magical experience.
-Whether you’re an opera aficionado or a first-time visitor, here’s everything you need to know about attending a show.
+Watching a live show at the Hungarian State Opera is a magical experience.
+No matter if you’re an opera buff or a first-time visitor, here’s everything you need to know about seeing a show.

 Ticket Prices and Booking Options